 Certified Nursing Assistant Testing (CNA) – The Illinois Nurse Aide Testing Program is responsible for administering the written competency exam as required by the Illinois Department of Public Health.
 Learn more about our Basic Nurse Assistant Training Program, including program requirements and certification details.

 Test of Essential Academic Skills (TEAS) Testing – Test used for admission into the Nursing Program.

-- Exams must be scheduled in advance through the Testing Center.
+- Exams for CERTIPORT Certification, TEAS, Kaplan and distance proctored exams must be scheduled in advance through the Testing Center.

 - A current government issued Photo ID is required to test

 - Bring your Registration ticket to your scheduled appointment.